-Any failure on the part of the Council to prepare a Local Plan in accordance with the timescale and programme set out the Council's Local Development Scheme will put it at risk of possible intervention by the Secretary of State.
-Should this occur the Council could lose the ability to plan for future development of Thurrock with its plan-making powers being taken away by the Secretary of State who has the option of directing another body to take over responsibility for preparing the Local Plan.
+Failure to prepare and maintain an up-to-date Plan will put the Council at risk of possible intervention by the Secretary of State.
+Should this occur, the Council could lose the ability to plan for future development of Thurrock with its plan-making powers being taken away by the Secretary of State who has the option of directing another body to take over responsibility for preparing the Local Plan.
 Further sanctions could also come in the form of the loss of the Council's New Homes Bonus and a reduced ability to bid for national funding support for new infrastructure.

-A failure on the part of the Council to provide a rolling five year land supply would also increase the possibility that land owners and developers would be able to obtain planning permission upon appeal to the Secretary of State for speculative, uncoordinated and piece-meal development in the Green Belt.
+A failure on the part of the Council to provide a rolling five-year land supply would also increase the possibility that landowners and developers would be able to obtain planning permission upon appeal to the Secretary of State for speculative, uncoordinated and piece-meal development in the Green Belt.

-Finally the reputational damage and harm to the Council could be substantial as would the abortive costs involved in promoting a Local Plan which will be found unsound at examination.
+Finally, the reputational damage and harm to the Council could be substantial as would the abortive costs involved in promoting a Local Plan which will be found unsound at examination.

-Despite the problems caused by lockdown and the pandemic situation, significant progress has been made in moving the Plan forward with a particular focus being on the development of the Local Plan evidence base.
-Further progress has also been made in rolling out Local Plan Planning Performance Agreements with landowners and developers promoting sites and in building up towards the launch of the Community Design Charrettes which will now start in September.
+Despite the problems caused by the pandemic, significant progress has been made in moving the Plan forward with a particular focus being on the development of the Local Plan evidence base.
+Further progress has also been made in rolling out Local Plan Planning Performance Agreements with landowners and developers promoting sites and in building up towards the launch of the Community Design Charrettes which started in December 2021.
+A framework version of local Plan is under development with the aim to prepare a Draft Local Plan for Senior Officer and Member review in June/July 2022.

-Regular updates on the development of the Local Plan and next steps provided to the Local Development Plan Task Force (a cross party Members working group) and the implications of the Covid-19 pandemic on the project and the plan to be considered throughout the process.
+Regular updates on the development of the Local Plan and next steps provided to the Local Development Plan Task Force (a cross party Members working group) throughout the process, A report on the Approach to the Local Plan was also presented to Regeneration Overview & Scrutiny Committee in October.
+Risk and management action plan to be refreshed in the next review